sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 times exceeding 90 days, the process needs to be modified.

 <extrainfo title="Manual or automatic payout?">
-In Stripe terms, the Flex integration uses manual payouts.
+In Stripe terms, the Sharetribe integration uses manual payouts.
 This means that Stripe does not automatically pay out the funds from the Connect accounts e.g. daily or weekly, and instead the platform controls the payout schedule.
 Since the payouts are triggered by the transaction process, they happen